GURU PADUKA'S STHAN OR GURUSTHAN & TAKIA

 THE SACRED NEEM TREE

 Just as the Audumbar and Aswatha trees are considered sacred, Baba held this Neem tree to be sacred.
 This blessed tree was there already, waiting for Baba to sit under her shade.
 It is believed that the Neem tree is the abode of the Goddesses and it is also referred to as “Neenari”.
-In Chaitra Maas after Amavasya Durga and Maha Kali reside on the tree.
-In 'Sai Mahima Sthothra', Upasani refers to this Neem tree as surpassing the 'Kalpa Vriksha' and showering Ambrosia of Baba's grace.
+In Chaitra Masa after Amavasya Durga and Maha Kali reside on the tree.
+In 'Sai Mahima Sthothra', Upasini refers to this Neem tree as surpassing the 'Kalpa Vriksha' and showering Ambrosia of Baba's grace.
 Because Baba constantly sat under this Neem tree when He first came to Shirdi.
 The leaves are oozing nectar on account of the healing properties.
 Hence devotees worship this tree and eat its leaves mixed with pepper and sugar, as it has curative properties.
 Many devotees are relieved of their ailments by eating the leaves of this tree.
 108 Pradakshina of Gurusthan is done by many devotees early in the morning, and at other times for destruction of their Karma, spiritual enlightenment and fulfillment of their wishes.

 BABA’S IDOL